lisboa-digital/concept-work/README.md

 How to start enhancing this project
 -----------------------------------

-Leveraging a Docker environment you can start developing in no time.

 Just install [Docker Desktop](https://www.docker.com/products/docker-desktop), open your preferred terminal on the root of the project, and follow the next few simple steps.

 1. **Open a Shell on the Docker environment:**
 ```console